3 Simple Methods to Wash Clothes Without Running Water

 Step 1Add clothes, laundry soap, and water

-• Place your clothes into a clean bucket and add a small amount of soap.
+• Place your clothes into a clean bucket and add only a fraction of the typical amount of detergent.
+Both liquid and powder work well.

-• For best results, store soap that is free of scents, dyes, and other chemicals.
-This soap will work best on a broader range of clothing types.
+• For best results, store fragrance-free and dye-free soap, as it works better on a broader range of clothing types.

-• Fill your bucket with the appropriate temperature of water, covering the clothes completely.
+• Fill your bucket with warm or cool water, depending on the fabric type, covering the clothes completely.

 Step 2Wash with hands

-• Refill bucket with fresh rinse water and agitate the clothing to get the soap out.
+• Refill the bucket with clean rinse water and agitate the clothing to get the soap out.

-• Dump the rinse water and repeat until no soap residue is left.
+• Dump the rinse water and repeat the process until the water runs clear.

 • Gently press on each garment separately to remove as much water as possible.
-Avoid twisting or wringing as this can stretch and add undo stress to your clothes.
+Avoid twisting or wringing, as this can stretch fabrics and cause damage.

 Step 4Dry